Super Bowl XLVII: Statistical overview

-The teams combined for a Super Bowl-record 312 kickoff return yards.
+The teams combined for a Super Bowl–record 312 kickoff return yards.
 The Ravens scored the same number of points (34) in both of their Super Bowl appearances.
-Meanwhile, the 49ers became just the second team to lose the Super Bowl while scoring more than 30 points (joining the Dallas Cowboys in Super Bowl XIII; the New England Patriots would join this list in Super Bowl LII).
+Meanwhile, the 49ers became just the second team to lose the Super Bowl while scoring more than 30 points (joining the Dallas Cowboys in Super Bowl XIII; the New England Patriots would join this list in Super Bowl LII, and so would Philadelphia Eagles in Super Bowl LVII).

 For the Ravens, Anquan Boldin was the leading receiver with 6 receptions for 106 yards and a touchdown.
 Paul Kruger had three tackles and two sacks, while Ed Reed had five tackles and an interception.
 Reed's interception gave him 9 career postseason picks, tying the NFL record.
 Dannell Ellerbe had nine tackles, while Ray Lewis had seven tackles in the final game of his 17-season career.

 Baltimore's Jacoby Jones returned 5 kickoffs for 208 yards and a touchdown, two punts for 28 yards, and caught a 56-yard touchdown pass.
 He tied an NFL league record and set a Super Bowl record for longest kickoff return in a Super Bowl with a 108-yard return to open up the second half.
 Jones also set or tied the following records: the record for most combined yards in a Super Bowl game with 290, tied the record for most touchdown plays of 50 yards or more, with 2 and became the first player to score a receiving touchdown and return touchdown in a Super Bowl.

 For San Francisco, Colin Kaepernick completed 16 of 28 passes for 302 yards and a touchdown, while also rushing for 62 yards and another score, but had 1 interception.
 His 62 rushing yards were the second highest total by a quarterback in the Super Bowl, behind Tennessee Titans quarterback Steve McNair's record of 64 in Super Bowl XXXIV.
 Kaepernick also set a Super Bowl record for the longest rushing touchdown from a quarterback for his 15-yard touchdown run in the fourth quarter.
 This beat the previous 6-yard record held by the 49ers' Joe Montana achieved in Super Bowl XIX.

 Frank Gore rushed for 110 yards and a touchdown.
 Michael Crabtree caught 5 passes for 109 yards and a touchdown, while Davis caught 6 passes for 104 yards.
 His 104 receiving yards tied Dan Ross's record for the most ever by a tight end in a Super Bowl.
 Patrick Willis was the top tackler of the game with 10, while Brooks had five tackles and a sack.

 Because of the power outage in the third quarter, the game set a Super Bowl record long running time of 4 hours and 14 minutes.
 During the presentation of the Vince Lombardi Trophy, Hall of Fame defensive end Richard Dent brought the trophy to the stage.
 Twitter announced that a record 24.1 million tweets were sent the night of the game.